INTERNAL RULES & REGULATIONS

 - Bank deposits must be the exact amount as it appears on the contribution list.
 DO NOT neglect cents, this is very important as it corresponds to the association bank code.

 - The deposit receipt must be sent via email after any deposit into SAGI accounts.

-SAGI shall disburse a total sum of fifteen thousand dollars ($15,000.00) for each death, to assist in the repatriation or burial of the corpse of a deceased member(s).
+SAGI shall disburse a total sum of twenty thousand dollars ($20,000.00) for each death, to assist in the repatriation or burial of the corpse of a deceased member(s).
 This amount is directly paid to the funeral home and the beneficiary when there is a balance.